Weight Loss

 Hypothyroidism is when the thyroid gland is under functioning.
 With low thyroid, the thyroid gland is not producing enough thyroid hormones.
 Symptoms can include fatigue, hair loss, decreased nail growth, excessive dry skin, cold hands and feet, unusual weight gain, weakness, certain muscle pains, extreme fatigue for no reason, depression, weakness, persistent sleepiness with adequate rest, and decreased hair growth of outer eyebrows.
 If a person has a thyroid imbalance or disease including low thyroid production, the condition will progress and needs to be treated.

 These same symptoms of tiredness and weight gain may or may not be due to a thyroid imbalance.
 In fact, many of the symptoms mentioned are common when people do not have low thyroid or any thyroid disease.
 Proper testing and giving Dr. Miller your symptoms and history are required to determine what is wrong when you feel bad.
 Unfortunately, sometimes medicine does not have the right tests or more advanced medical information, to determine the cause for feeling tired and other associated symptoms.
-Regardless, Dr. Miller continues to work with patients to find medications, supplements, and counsel to help each person feel healthier.
+Regardless, Dr. Miller in Oklahoma continues to work with patients to find medications, supplements, and counsel to help each person feel healthier.

 Thyroiditis